Substrate

 An increased number of crude oil tankers are heading to the US Gulf Coast to load oil for export to international markets.
 According to shipping data from maritime intelligence company Windward, 171 tankers are bound for the region.
 This figure compares to about 110 tankers in a typical month.

-He promised a quick turnaround for the arriving fleet.
+The president remarked that the U.S. oil output is more than the combined total of Saudi Arabia and Russia, the next two largest producers, and the president promised a “quick turnaround” for the arriving fleet.
 Shipping data indicates approximately 28 very large crude carriers, each able to hold about 2 million barrels of oil, have been contracted to load US crude in May.
-This compares to a monthly average of five in a typical month, according to Kpler.

 In March, Port of Houston officials announced the completion of the Project 11 channel widening project.
 The project eliminated longstanding nighttime vessel movement restrictions that had been in place for more than a century, allowing large vessels to transit the channel without waiting for daylight.